Location

 When trying to solve an open problem for planar graphs, one often starts with considering only triangulated or 3-connected graphs.
 But at some point, everybody will hear the dreaded question: "Can we extend this to biconnected graphs with SPQR-trees?"

 SPQR-trees are by their very nature intimidating.
-Without experience one can quickly become lost while trying to following arguments of more senior researchers that are used to them.
+Without experience one can quickly become lost while trying to follow arguments of more senior researchers that are used to them.
 In this lecture, we want to overcome the fear of SPQR-trees.
 We will investigate the following questions:

 1. What are SPQR-trees?